nomnomab/RaycastVisualization/README.md

 This asset allows users to view raycasts as the user fires them.

 ## Usage
 Replace `Physics.` with `VisualPhysics.` when firing a raycast to get a visual.

+This class is housed within the `Nomnom.RaycastVisualization` namespace.

 ## Installation
 #### Using Unity Package Manager